 Generic Name: peginesatide

-Note: This document contains side effect information about peginesatide.
-Some of the dosage forms listed on this page may not apply to the brand name Omontys.
+Note: This page contains side effects data for the generic drug peginesatide.
+It is possible that some of the dosage forms included below may not apply to the brand name Omontys.

 For the Consumer

 As well as its needed effects, peginesatide (the active ingredient contained in Omontys) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking peginesatide, check with your doctor immediately:More common

 - Abdominal or stomach pain

 - body aches or pain

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position